Your Network of Praise

 Your Network of Praise is a non-profit, listener supported, Christian broadcast radio network in the Northern United States, mainly in the state of Montana, but also in nearby states.
 Based in Havre, Montana, it broadcasts a mix of music and various Christian programs from a variety of sources.
-The original station, KXEI in Havre, started broadcasting in 1983.
+The original station, KXEI in Havre, started broadcasting on July 28, 1983.
+From 1991 to 1993, Hi-Line Radio Fellowship leased AM 680 in Helena, Montana, until its second station 103.1 FM KVCM signed on the air.
+In 2017, two additional stations in the Helena area were donated to Hi-Line Radio Fellowship, KBMI-FM and KHGC.
+In 2020, Hi-Line Radio Fellowship purchased AM 1320 KNIT in Salt Lake City for $200,000, giving Your Network of Praise a station in its largest market to date.